codophilic/LearnSpringBoot/SpringBoot Concept.md

 - Similarly we can do for logging, securities and for other types of configurations where alot of manual tedious configuration which is require when we use spring, is eliminated by springboot.

+## Disadvantage of SpringBoot
+- Spring Boot is an opinionated framework.
+It suggests specific ways to structure your application, handle dependencies, and configure settings.
+This means you don't have to make as many decisions, and you can get started quickly.
+However, it also means you might have less flexibility to customize things exactly as you want.
+- The auto-configuration can sometimes hide complexities, making it harder to understand what’s happening behind the scenes.
+This can be problematic when troubleshooting or needing custom configurations.
+- The embedded servers and additional layers can increase the memory footprint and disk usage compared to a traditional Spring application that might use a lighter server or more fine-tuned configurations.
+- Spring Boot's starter dependencies bundle multiple libraries together, which might include some you don't need, leading to larger application sizes and potentially unused dependencies.
+- The embedded server and bundled dependencies might increase memory consumption.
+- If your application requires highly customized configurations that deviate significantly from the defaults provided by Spring Boot, achieving this can sometimes be more complex than with a traditional Spring setup.

+- While Spring Boot is designed to streamline development and reduce boilerplate, it’s important to consider these potential disadvantages in the context of your specific project requirements.
+In scenarios where fine-grained control, resource optimization, or legacy compatibility are critical, traditional Spring might offer advantages despite the additional setup complexity.